Service Charges and other issues

-Service charges : What are service charges? : Fixed or variable service charges? : Service charge structure : Limits on service charges : What are reserve funds? : The power to recover service charges : The requirement for reasonableness : Application to the Leasehold Valuation Tribunal
+Service charges : What are service charges? : Fixed or variable service charges? : Service charge structure : Limits on service charges : What are reserve funds? : The power to recover service charges : The requirement for reasonableness : Application to the First-tier Tribunal (Property Chamber)

 The law : Demands for service charges : The holding of service charges - Trust Accounts : Summary of service charges accounts : Rights to further information (inspecting accounts and receipts) : Failure to provide a summary or allow access to further information

 Consultation : EU implications for consultation : Consultation on major works : Consultation on long-term agreements : Works under long-term agreements

 Insurance : Insurance by the landlord : Failure to provide insurance information or reasonable access : Insurance through the landlord's nominated or approved insurer

 Ground rent : Notice for payment of ground rent

 Estate Management Scheme charges

 Forfeiture and possession : Failure to pay a small amount of charges for a short period

 This leaflet is not meant to describe or give a full interpretation of the law; only the courts can do that.
 Nor does it cover every case.
 If you are in any doubt about your rights and duties, then seek specific advice.

 - administration charges